Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the oncoming of Internet of Everything era, massive data generated from various connected devices (e.g., mobile phones, vehicles, and smart sensors) has been regarded as a valuable treasure to serve future society.
-Meanwhile, centralized Machine Learning (ML) is widely recognized as an available and efficient technology to open the data treasure to realize diverse smart Internet of Things (IoT) applications such as smart grid, intelligent transportation, and smart industries \cite{khan2021federatedlearning}.
-However, centralized ML methods require collecting data from IoT devices for centralized training, which not only increases transmission delay and learning convergence time but also brings serious risks of privacy leakage and data abuse.
+\IEEEPARstart{W}{ith} the advent of the Internet of Everything era, the enormous volume of data generated by various connected devices, such as mobile phones, vehicles, and smart sensors, has become an invaluable resource for societal advancement.
+Machine Learning (ML), widely recognized for its potency and effectiveness, plays a pivotal role in utilizing this data resource, driving a variety of smart Internet of Things (IoT) applications, such as smart grids, intelligent transportation systems, and smart industries \cite{khan2021federatedlearning}.
+However, the common centralized ML methodologies, which involve collecting data from IoT devices at a central location for training, present some drawbacks.
+This centralized approach not only leads to increased transmission delays and extended learning convergence times but also poses serious concerns regarding privacy breaches and the potential for data misuse, highlighting the need for more secure and efficient data processing methods in IoT networks.

-To tackle these problems, Federated Learning (FL) \cite{mcmahan2017communicationefficientlearning} as a promising training paradigm has been proposed to collaborate devices to train a shared ML model in a distributed way while keeping the training data locally.
-The biggest benefit getting from FL is that only local models without any raw data need to be shared during the whole learning process \cite{mcmahan2017communicationefficientlearning}.
-Therefore, the FL method can take full advantage of the resources and data of IoT devices to implement intelligence endogenous IoT services, such as predictive maintenance of industrial devices, traffic prediction in Internet-of-vehicle networks, and disease diagnosis based on wearable devices.
-However, some security and efficiency issues of the traditional FL in a trustless edge computing environment are still exposed to practical applications, which can be summarized as follows.
+To this end, Federated Learning (FL) \cite{mcmahan2017communicationefficientlearning} as a promising training paradigm has been proposed to allow devices to collaborate and train a shared ML model in a distributed manner while keeping training data local.
+The main benefit of FL is that only local models without any raw data need to be shared during the entire learning process \cite{mcmahan2017communicationefficientlearning}.
+This allows FL to take full advantage of the resources and data of IoT devices to implement intelligence endogenous IoT services, such as predictive maintenance of industrial devices, traffic prediction in Internet-of-vehicle networks, and disease diagnosis based on wearable devices.
+However, despite the potential benefits of traditional FL, there are several security and efficiency issues in a trustless edge computing environment that have yet to be fully addressed in practical applications, which can be summarized as follows.